KWellesly/ML4Anime/index.md

 However, to properly take in our NLP one-hot encoded synopsis data, we should use normalized KNN for better results.
 This accuracy is improved when a set input anime have closely overlapping or related words.
 For instance, from our EXAMPLE 3 Cosine normalized KNN test, the input anime synopses shared words like "human", "hero", "villain", "criminal", "fight", and "school".
 In comparison, the corresponding anime recommendations featured words also featured related words, such as "human", "killer", "hero", "school", "criminal", "vigilante".
 However, this also has its own downfalls, as quantitative values and one-hot encodes data are normalized to even their weights, more recommendations become heavily dependent on one-hot data.
 For example, in EXAMPLE 2, specifically the Cosine normalized KNN test, the input anime series (Attack on Titan) had many unrelated but repeating words, such as "recap", "rewrite", "episode", "humanity" and especially contained the phrase "recap of episodes".
 Likewise, the synopses of the output animes contained this phrase "recap of episode" or a similar variant, but the recommendations were more dependent on this particular synopsis wording, rather than other features.

-Additionally, we found that for very different input animes, like in our EXAMPLE 4 test, the KNN recommendations would have higher variance
+Additionally, we found that for very different input animes, like in our EXAMPLE 4 test, the KNN recommendations would have higher variance on average, with normalized KNN results having higher variance than un-normalized KNN.
- - HIGH VARIANCE INPUT DATA (TO MAKE AVERAGE) RESULTS IN HIGHER VARIANCE / MORE SPREAD OUT RECOMMENDATIONS

 ## Conclusion